dotlang/language/doc/RFE.md

 N - Now with all these, how can we implement a timed cache?
 Cache will be a linked list of maps.
 Each map can re-use the older maps.

+N - Based on the fact that we can define lambda inside a struct, can we achieve abstraction and polymorphism?
+No.
+We have polymorphism and we have private fields.
+That's enough.

+N - If Seq is in std, then we should move string there too. and it will be String.

 ? - Generics
 **Summary:**